-There's a saying about insurance: You can buy it only when you don't need it.
+First, Barbara, there's a saying about insurance: You can buy it only when you don't need it.
 That's generally true for all types of insurance, unless a federal or state law makes it mandatory that insurance companies accept everyone -- as in the case of the Obamacare health insurance reform law.
-So your sister will be able to buy health insurance Jan.
-1, 2014, regardless of her health conditions.
+So your sister is now able to buy health insurance, regardless of her health conditions.
 However, no such law applies to life insurance.

 She is 54 years old and may still be employed.
 Maybe she has access to voluntary group life insurance at work.
 If enough healthy people participate in voluntary group life insurance, insurance companies will often offer a certain amount of guaranteed coverage for all comers regardless of health.
 I encourage you to look into that.